BlendingJake/NodeIO/README.md

-# MaterialIO
+# NodeIO
-MaterialIO is an add-on for Blender 3D (blender.org) that allows materials to be exported and re-imported with easy.
-An XML based file is generated that contains all the necessary information.
-The add-on also supports exporting multiple materials at once, zip compression, packing images into folder with material file, and also works with the Mitsuba renderer.
+NodeIO is an add-on for Blender 3D (blender.org) that allows nodes and node trees to be exported and re-imported with ease.
+The add-on generates a JSON formatted file that is easy to parse.
+The add-on is written in such a way that making it compatible with other different types of node trees is easy.
+Currently, node trees from Cycles, Blender Render, and Mitsuba are supported.